 Council officers are now reviewing the feedback received and will prepare a report to inform the Urban Planning Delegated Committee (UPDC) of the outcomes of preliminary consultation.
 At this meeting the UPDC will also decide whether to:

 - Adopt the heritage citations, with or without changes.

 - Commence the formal planning scheme amendment process to apply the Heritage Overlay to the properties.

 - Write to the Minister for Planning to seek interim Heritage Overlays for the properties, to protect the properties while an amendment to apply a permanent Heritage Overlay is progressed.

-The report is likely to be considered by the UPDC mid 2021.
+The report is likely to be considered by the UPDC mid to late 2021.

-Affected and adjoining property owners/occupiers and anyone who provided Council with feedback as part of the preliminary consultation process will be notified of the proposed UPDC date and have the opportunity to address the UPDC in support of their feedback.
+Affected and adjoining property owners or occupiers and anyone who provided Council with feedback as part of the preliminary consultation process will be notified prior to the UPDC meeting and have the opportunity to address the UPDC in support of their feedback.